docker/docs/engine/swarm/ingress.md

 that node.
 This is referred to as `host` mode.
 There are a few things to keep in mind.

-- If you access a node which is not running a service task, the service will not be listening on that port.
-It is possible that nothing will be listening, or that a completely different application will be listening.
+- If you access a node which is not running a service task, the service does not listen on that port.
+It is possible that nothing is listening, or that a completely different application is listening.

 - If you expect to run multiple service tasks on each node (such as when you have 5 nodes but run 10 replicas), you cannot specify a static target port.